wisespira/ESO-National-Demand-Model/README.md

 England and Wales histoical ND was gathered from National Grid ESO's data portal (https://data.nationalgrideso.com/demand/historic-demand-data).
 For simplicity, only the 2019 and 2020 set was used.
 The data came split into 48, 30 minute periods which comprised 1-days information on ND. <br>

-Gathering large ammounts of historical weather information proved difficult as such only the London daily average temperature data was added.
+Gathering large ammounts of historical weather information proved difficult, as such only the London daily average temperature data was added.
 This data was scraped from 'The Weather Channel' (https://weather.com/en-GB/weather/monthly/) and then cleaned in excel (see 'ESO and Weather Data/data from weather.com.xlsx' ).<br>

 To combine the two data sets the ND was averaged for each day then the weather data was joined. <br>
 <a name="Data-Engineering"></a>